 - fumaroles – steam vents (no, I don’t f*rt pretty white clouds 🙂 #cutethough

 For a spectacular color display stop by Biscuit Basin to check out all the heat loving bacteria (thermophiles).
-Their colors vary based on the temperature of the water in which they thrive!
-So you can gauge the temperature of the geyser by the color of the bacteria that lives in it 🙂 (It is not minerals in the soil or rocks that change the color of the geysers, blame it on tiny little bacteria 🙂
+It is not minerals in the rocks that change the color of the geysers, blame it on tiny little bacteria 🙂 Their colors vary based on the temperature of the water in which they thrive!
+So you can gauge the temperature of the geyser by the color of the bacteria that lives in it 🙂 #adorable #mothernatureatitsbest

 NB!
 Please DO NOT attempt to dip in a geyser!
 Despite all the warnings and signs every year multiple deaths are recorded in Yellowstone due to drowning, scalding, or “disappearing’ in geysers.
 They can be highly acidic, with over 200F water temp, and can decompose any matter that falls in them in a matter of minutes (organic or not).

 Old Faithful geyser is neither the tallest nor the largest one in the park (those characteristics can be attributed to Steamboat Geyser) but it is the most predictable and with some luck (and a short wait) you can watch an eruption!
-It erupts every 44 to 125 minutes – that’s predictable for a geyser!!!
+It erupts every 44 to 125 minutes – they call that predictable for a geyser!!!

 Beware, bison crossing! #dontpetthebison

-Don’t be #bearbait, keep your distance >100ft from grizzlies (we saw him from the car)
+Bears (yes, grizzlies, grrr), bison, elk, all types of birds, if you are lucky even wolves… Don’t be #bearbait, keep your distance >100ft (we saw him from the car)

 In 1807-08 Colber was the first Caucasian to see the Teton Range on a fur expedition.
 No sources of economically viable mineral wealth were found in the region and that together with VERY harsh winters, short growing season, and rocky soils deterred early settlers from Wyoming.